Article Collection

 Around 2003, The SCO Group, who bought some Unix assets from Novell in 1995, was used as a tool to start a series of legal disputes between SCO and Linux vendors.

 In 2003, in SCO v.
 IBM, SCO sued IBM over code contributed to the Linux kernel.
 SCO claimed that part of it was SCO’s intellectual property, asking between $1B and $5B for damages, and aiming to collect royalties from Linux.
-They went so far that they started offering big customers to pay royalties for Linux at a discount quickly, rather than be confronted with high costs later.
+They went as far as to start offering big customers to pay for Linux at a discount quickly, rather than be confronted with high costs later.

 The lawsuits had no real chance of succeeding; their purpose was to slow down Linux’ rise in popularity by any means, including creating operational difficulties and spreading FUD (fear, uncertainty, and doubt).
 The applicability and effectiveness of this method on software was already proven, unintentionally, a decade earlier during Unix Wars.